ufal/neuralmonkey/docs/source/tutorial.rst

 of the training.
 In this section, we will go through all of them and write our configuration file needed for the training of the post-editing task.

+First of all, create a file called ``post-edit.ini`` and put it inside the ``exp-nm-ape`` directory.
+Put all the snippets that we will describe in the following paragraphs into the file.

 1 - Datasets
 ************